By Coach Erik Schjolberg – Mar 4, 2024

 It is.

-Here are the best putting drills for golf I have used to become a better player and increase my confidence on the putting greens.
+Here are the best-putting drills for golf I have used to become a better player and increase my confidence in putting greens.

 Types of Putting Practice

 I like to look at golf putting practice in three different ways.
-By breaking it down into these three categories, you should be able to pick the best putting drills to help you improve at a faster rate.
+You should be able to pick the best-putting drills to help you improve at a faster rate.

 Pre Round Putting Practice (Warm Up)